paul-reese/bos-add-on-search-domain/README.md

 ```

 ## update runtime-config for bosh add on
-We have a release uploaded, now let's update the runtime-config for the add on
+We have a release uploaded, now let's update the runtime-config for the add on;
 ```
 $ bosh update runtime-config service-domain.yml
 Acting as user 'admin' on 'Bosh Lite Director'